JoinDevathon/Yamakaja-2016/README.md

 # Devathon Project
 This is the base layout for your Devathon Project.
 It includes several scripts to make running incredibly easy on Windows, Mac, and Linux.

+## Plugin overview

+I decided to add more factory-things to minecraft:

+(Electricity is bound to the player who placed the machine)

+- Generators: Produce electricity for burnable materials
+- Electric Furnace: Smelts items at the cost of electricity
+- Pipes: Allows you to pipe things around from machines / chests into machines/chests

+## Pipes

+By default, pipes only push items from their internal buffer in the direction that you were looking from when you placed them.
+(This means that if you place a pipe while looking down it will always try to push its contents upwards.)
+To make a pipe useful you will have to give pipes a diamond which allows them to extract items from inventories (Pipes only extract from the opposite face they've been placed from)
+Thus: You only need one diamond at the start of the pipe, no matter how long it will be

 ## Help

 Help will be available for 25 hours during the contest at the following sources: